No. 3 Georgia romps to another win, 55-0 over Arkansas State

 Anderson, coaching his second game since returning from a leave of absence, was moved by the support of the Georgia fans.
 A group of shirtless students sitting in the first row behind the Arkansas State bench painted their upper bodies pink and wrote “Remember Wendy” across their backs.

+“One of the classiest moves I’ve ever seen,” Anderson said, choking up.
+“I would say thank you to all those who showed up today wearing pink or thinking pink.
+They don’t know my wife, they don’t know me, and they didn’t have to do it.
+I’m just very grateful and honored and obviously overwhelmed.”

-But the Red Wolves were thoroughly overmatched on the playing field.
-Georgia finished with 656 yards total while holding the visitors to just 220.
+The Red Wolves were thoroughly overmatched on the field.
+Georgia finished with 656 yards total while holding the visitors to 220.

 Arkansas State’s only decent drive came midway through the fourth quarter, reaching the Georgia 13.
 But on fourth-and-5, backup quarterback Layne Hatcher’s pass was picked off in the end zone to preserve the shutout.